 Many companies rely on external and internal hardware like hard drives as their backup storage solution.
 Unfortunately, hard drives are the most fragile part of your computer.
 Mechanical issues, mishandling, or overheating because of dust build-up can destroy your hard drive and cause data loss.

-Employees are becoming more mobile and often work or travel off-site, taking their computers with them.
+Employees are becoming more mobile and often work or travel off-site, taking their computers.
 A laptop can easily be lost during a flight or stolen from a vehicle.
 Unless you’ve been using cloud backup services to keep your information backed up, the data on the lost device will disappear with it.

 4. Corrupted Software

-Software shutdowns happen to everyone, but they can also wreak havoc on your system.
-Your data can become corrupted and the system can become stuck in a loop, unable to run again.
+Software shutdowns happen to everyone but can also wreak havoc on your system.
+Your data can become corrupted, and the system can become stuck in a loop, unable to run again.
 When this happens, you can lose access to your data.